sweetest-framework/sweetest/GUIDELINES.md

 An instance of a steps class can only exist once during the whole test.
 So if the same type of steps class is requested multiple times always the same instance is returned.

-Steps classes are initialized during a specific phase in the initialization of the framework and of course purged after each test function run to avoid side effects.
+Steps classes are initialized during a specific phase in the initialization of the framework and purged after each test function run to avoid side effects.

 By the way: the name "steps class" is taken from [Cucumber](https://cucumber.io/), a [behavior-driven testing](https://en.wikipedia.org/wiki/Behavior-driven_development) tool.
 Also there workflows are broken down into simple "steps" and grouped into steps classes. sweetest was in fact designed with interoperability with Cucumber in mind and takes the concepts further by allowing for interdependent steps classes and dependency management, where dependencies can be used across steps classes.